1. What is a 'prep' school in the UK?

 Increasingly, independent schools tend to be sensitive to the struggles hard working families face in paying school fees.
 Last year the overall fee increase was the lowest it has been in 20 years.

-6. How is the curriculum different at a prep to a state school?
+6. How is the curriculum different at a prep school to a state school?

 7. How else are prep schools different to state schools?